openpmix/openpmix/docs/installing-pmix/quickstart.rst

 .. code-block:: sh

-   shell$ ./autogen.pl
+   shell$ git submodule update --init shell$ ./autogen.pl

+The ``submodule update`` is required as PMIx incorporates a submodule to support its `autoconf` logic.
+You can, however, omit the explicit submodule update step `if` you cloned the Git repository with the ``--recursive`` flag.

 You will need very recent versions of GNU Autoconf, Automake, and Libtool.
 If ``autogen.pl`` fails, read the :doc:`Developer's Guide